ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 `Polars` supports several `join` strategies accessible by specifying the `strategy` argument.

 The main strategies are:
--   `inner`: Produces a `DataFrame` that contains only the rows where the join key exists in both `DataFrames`.
+-   `inner`: Produces a DataFrame that contains only the rows where the join key exists in both DataFrames.
--   `left`: Produces a `DataFrame` that contains all the rows from the left `DataFrame` and only the rows from the right `DataFrame` where the join key exists in the left `DataFrame`.
+-   `left`: Produces a DataFrame that contains all the rows from the left DataFrame and only the rows from the right DataFrame where the join key exists in the left DataFrame.
--   `outer`: Produces a `DataFrame` that contains all the rows from both `DataFrames`.
+-   `outer`: Produces a DataFrame that contains all the rows from both DataFrames.
--   `cross`: Performs the cartesian product of the two `DataFrames`.
+-   `cross`: Performs the cartesian product of the two DataFrames.

 We can perform a `join` operation: